-- When local newspapers launched their online property the vast majority of sales on the .com version were given to an advertiser for free…value add for signing the print contract
+When local newspapers launched their online property the clear majority of sales on the .com version were given to an advertiser for free…value add for signing the print contract

-- This makes sense to me as this products are often purchased out of a deep need state and finding/relating to others who have similar need states adds credibility to the product
+This makes sense to me as these products are often purchased out of a deep need state and finding/relating to others who have similar need states adds credibility to the product

 Non-profit and academic websites should not be neglected for green content.